 Want to learn more about Data Science and its lifecycle?
 Refer to the Ultimate Guide to Data Science Simplified to learn more.

 Introduction to Microsoft Azure Data Science

 If you wanted to build Predictive or Prescriptive Models in the Microsoft Azure Data Science platform, you needed to bring together a bunch of different tools and services.

-Moreover, if you wanted to repeat your experiments using a consistent set of Data Science libraries and the different versions, then you needed Docker Containers and Azure Container Registry to store those Docker Containers.
+Moreover, if you wanted to repeat your experiments using a consistent set of Data Science libraries and the different versions, you needed Docker Containers and Azure Container Registry to store those Docker Containers.

-Microsoft Azure Data Science Platform helps you with that and removes this complexity for you.
-As a managed platform, it comes with its own Compute, hosted Notebooks and capabilities for Model Management, Version Control, and Model Reproducibility.
+Microsoft Azure Data Science Platform helps you with that and removes this complexity.
+As a managed platform, it comes with its own Compute, hosted Notebooks, and capabilities for Model Management, Version Control, and Model Reproducibility.

-Microsoft Azure Data Science platform helps you connect them in a single environment so that you can have one end-to-end Modular platform for your entire Data Science Model Life Cycle which includes:
+Microsoft Azure Data Science platform helps you connect them in a single environment so that you can have one end-to-end Modular platform for your entire Data Science Model Life Cycle, which includes:

 - Data Preparation: This involves extracting operational data from multiple data sources and cleaning it to build a Predictive Model.

-- Training Models: This involves training or refining the Predictive Model that you built earlier by changing the Hyperparameters in every iteration.
+- Training Models: This involves training or refining the Predictive Model you built earlier by changing the Hyperparameters in every iteration.

 - Package and Deploy Models: This involves Packaging and Deploying your Prediction Model after refining it as much as possible.